duckietown/duckietown-lx/dd21-sensors-imu/README.md

 ## Hand in - Activities

-Use [this link](https://classroom.github.com/a/hjzlRyNm) to generate a GitHub repo for this project.
-Clone the directory to your computer with `git clone https://github.com/h2r/project-sensors-implementation-yourGithubName.git`.
-This will create a new folder.

 When you submit your assignment, your folder should contain modified versions of the following files in addition to the other files that came with your repo:

 * `student_infrared_pub.py`